 All students pursuing the programme are required to be currently engaged in clinical nursing practice.
-However, students pursuing the accelerated mode of study shall not be permitted to engage in more than one duty shift per week.
-Students pursuing a part-time option are required to demonstrate evidence of engagement in clinical nursing practice, either in a supernumerary or in a salaried capacity.
+Students pursuing the part-time option are required to demonstrate evidence of engagement in clinical nursing practice, either in a supernumerary or in a salaried capacity.